eslint/eslint/docs/rules/README.md

 ## Strict Mode

-These rules relate to using strict mode and strict mode directives.
+These rules relate to strict mode directives:

 * [strict](strict.md): require or disallow strict mode directives

 ## Variables

-These rules have to do with variable declarations.
+These rules relate to variable declarations:

 * [init-declarations](init-declarations.md): require or disallow initialization in `var` declarations
 * [no-catch-shadow](no-catch-shadow.md): disallow `catch` clause parameters from shadowing variables in the outer scope